superwower/wowgit/README.md

 ### How to start development

 First time, type the following instead of `npm install`.
-(Usually, you can skip the next time.)
+(Usually, you only need to run this for the first time)

 ```bash
 make install